-Make sure you check for video guides, does the installation use nuts or bolts, or dies it use push button which we know is a much easier time for installation.
+Make sure you check for video guides, does the installation use nuts or bolts, or dies it use a push-button which we know is a much easier time for installation.

 Now on the fun side of things.
 You want to make sure you chose a trampoline which has a lot of accessories which you can attach to it seeing such as the basketball set or tent walls are going to give your kids heaps of use into the future and make sure that they’re going to get the most use out of their trampoline.

-Now by following this simple guide, you can’t go wrong with purchasing the perfect trampoline or you and your family.
+Now by following this simple guide, you can’t go wrong with purchasing the perfect trampoline for you and your family.